a badge showing QUITTR achievements and positive user feedback

 Here's what to do when urges come

-Use the “Urge Tracker” in QUITTR — log how strong the urge is, what triggered it, and what I chose to do instead.
+• Use the "Urge Tracker" in QUITTR — log how strong the urge is, what triggered it, and what you chose to do instead.

-Write down my “Why” again — remind myself why I started this.
+• Write down your "Why" again — remind yourself why you started this.

-Over time, this response pattern rewires my brain to resist and redirect, rather than surrender.
+Over time, this response pattern rewires the brain to resist and redirect rather than surrender.

 Step 3: Build a Meaningful Routine (Your Life Must Be Bigger Than the Urge)